Resources

 CARD system

-The CARD system provides strategies that can be used to help cope before and during vaccination and needle procedures.
+The CARD system provides strategies that can be used to help cope before and during vaccination and needle procedures for children.
 The system consists of resources such as videos, handouts and activities that will help to prepare you and your child for vaccinations.

 Text Link